Recipe by Annie Moss

 2. In a bowl, place the cucumber, sprouted grains, cilantro, garlic, jalapeno, and 1/4 cup olive oil.
 Add the juice of 1 lime.
 Add beans and seeds.
 Stir.
 Salt and add additional lime juice to taste.

 3. Bring a large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
-Add noodles to water and boil 3 minutes, stirring often.
-Rinse very thoroughly with cold water and then shake out excess water.
+Add noodles to water and boil 2 minutes, stirring often.
+Rinse very thoroughly with cold water until fully chilled and then shake out excess water.

 4. While noodles are draining, heat oil in your biggest sauté pan or a wok over medium-high heat.
 When the first noodles touch the pan, you should hear a lot of crackling sizzle action.
 Place all the noodles in the pan.
 Sprinkle in turmeric and begin to toss the noodles in the pan, using tongs or a spatula.
 Fully coat the noodles in the oil and turmeric.
 At this point, you'll begin to see magic happen as the noodles turn bright red.
 Once the noodles are red, let them sit for 15 to 30 seconds as they get crispy.
 Flip them over and let them crisp on a few sides.
 Be careful not to overcook.